Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Validation set Accuracy = 0.976
 * Test Accuracy = 0.951

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-Lenet
-* Why did you believe it would be relevant to the traffic sign application?
-LeNet is a 7-level convolutional network designed for handwritten and machine-printed character recognition.
-It uses convolution to extract spatial image features (in this case the traffic sign) at multiple location.
-The convolution layers reduce the number of parameters so the fully-connected layers can be used as final classifier without requiring large training set and computational power
-Here is an example of LeNet-5 in action.
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.